terraform-ibm-modules/terraform-ibm-cis/examples/complete/README.md

 - Adds a global load balancer including the origin pools and health checks to the CIS instance.

->To access the application deployed on OpenShift via CIS, refer [this doc](./../../access-ocp-api-through-cis.md).
+For information about accessing an application through CIS, see [Configuring access to an application deployed on Red Hat OpenShift through CIS](./../../access-ocp-api-through-cis.md).